a-dubiel/tae2/src/pages/index.md

   quote: Seeing two families come together and the happiness it brings may sound cheesy to some people, but I’m the biggest fan of a rom-com come to life.
   heading: And, I'm a huge fan of wedding cake.
 Huge.
 singleimage2: /img/table.jpg
+testimonials:
+  slider:
+    - image: /img/what-i-can-do.jpg
+      quote: >
+        My husband and I left our wedding day with the notion that everything went perfectly.
+The more I spoke with family & friends, the more that this notion was confirmed.
+Many guests + friends raved of Alice and her get-sh!t done attitude.
+      author: Oprah & Stedman
+    - image: /img/what-i-can-do.jpg
+      quote: >
+        Quote 2
+      author: Name
+    - image: /img/what-i-can-do.jpg
+      quote: >
+        Quote 3
+      author: Name

 image: /img/home-jumbotron.jpg
 heading: Great coffee with a conscience